-CCR Grants provide unique opportunities for scientists who have held faculty positions for no more than five years at the time of Application to achieve research independence.
-CCR grants provide support for hypothesis-driven research projects that have significant potential to advance our understanding of breast cancer, lead to reductions in breast cancer incidence and/or mortality, and move us toward the goal of a world without breast cancer.
-There are two research focus areas: Basic/Translational and Clinical.There are two
+CCR Grants provide unique opportunities for scientists who have held faculty positions for no more than eight years by the Application due date (September 25, 2019).
+CCR grants provide support for hypothesis-driven research projects that will lead to a reduction in breast cancer deaths by 2026.

 Download the current Career Catalyst Research Grants LOI Announcement (PDF)

-Download the current Graduate Training in Disparities Research Announcement (PDF)
+Download the current Training Researchers to Eliminate Disparities Grant RFA (PDF)

-Susan G. Komen® utilizes a multi-step approach to grant application and review that first requires submission of a Letter of Intent and upon invitation only, to those individuals whose Letter of Intent have been deemed highly meritorious, an Application.
-It is anticipated that Applications will be invited from approximately 20-25% of Letter of Intent submissions.
+Susan G. Komen® utilizes a multi-step approach to grant application and review that first requires submission of a Letter of Intent and upon invitation only, submission of an Application.

-Applicants/PIs will be notified of Letter of Intent review decisions via email, and be granted access to reviewer comments.
-Applicants/PIs invited to submit an Application will then be granted access to the Application site.
+Applicants/PIs will be notified of Letter of Intent review decisions via email.
+Applicants/PIs invited to submit an Application will then be granted access to the Application site in proposalCENTRAL.

 View current funding opportunities for Scientific Research Grants.